Influence of single observations on the choice of the penalty parameter in ridge regression: Discussion

 While our approach resembles resampling-based approaches, we would like to point out that, in contrast to the latter, it does not require a repeated application of a procedure on several (pseudo-)samples.
 The advantages in terms of speed are noticeable.
 Moreover, in contrast to several existing methods, our approach scales well to high-dimensional data.
-Initial investigations into other penalized regression methods, such as the lasso, indicates that the concept of expanders and shrinker is still valid, but with non-smooth or non-differentiable tuning parameter curves.
+Initial investigations into other penalized regression methods, such as the lasso, indicates that the concepts of expanders and shrinkers are still valid, but with non-smooth or non-differentiable tuning parameter curves.
+As for all cases in which a close-form expression for the cross-validation error is not available, one has to rely on numerical methods to compute its derivative \citep[but for some special cases, see][Supplementary material]{RajaratnamAl2019}.
+While the loss in speed is not significant, it is more difficult to interpret the results.

-Finally, we advocate the use of our method as an exploratory tool for the identification of outliers.
-Both in the simulation study (Section \ref{sect:simulations}) and in the educational body fat example (Section \ref{sect:realData}) we saw that our method identifies the (generated or known, respectively) outliers.
-In addition, we could explain why observation $221$, which is not an outlier, was identified as an influential point in \cite{DeBin17Influential}.
-Its influence as a shrinker is due to its ``ordinary'' characteristics.
-As not all outliers are expanders, not all shrinkers are outliers.